 Shared Parental Leave is granted in addition to an employee's normal annual holiday entitlement.

-Employees are reminded that holiday should wherever possible be taken in the year that it is earned.
+Employees are reminded that holidays should, wherever possible, be taken in the year that it is earned.

 Where an SPL period overlaps two leave years the employee should consider how their annual leave entitlement can be used to ensure that it is not untaken at the end of the employee's holiday year.

-8. How to Apply
+8. How to Apply for SPL

-If an employee wishes to take Shared Parental Leave they must provide to their line manager; written notice of their entitlement to SPL and ShPP, including:
+If an employee wishes to take Shared Parental Leave they must provide written notice of their entitlement to SPL and ShPP, to their line manager, including:

-- their partner's name

-- maternity leave start and end dates

-- the total amount of SPL and ShPP available

-- how much they and their partner intend to take

-- that they're sharing childcare responsibility with their partner
+- Their partner's name. - Maternity leave start and end dates. - The total amount of SPL and ShPP available. - How much they and their partner intend to take. - That they're sharing childcare responsibility with their partner.